bigred10151990/ha-addons/audiobookshelfserver/README.md

 This add-on runs [Audiobookshelf](https://www.audiobookshelf.org/) inside Home Assistant OS.

-This addon has access to the addon_config and media folders.
+This addon has access to the addon_config, backup, and media folders.
 AudioBookShelf Version 2.30.0

 ## Installation